OutSystems/AzureARMTemplates/README.md

 - You should check if the virtual network has network connectivity to the database server before starting the deployment.
 - Always validate if you already have your own Virtual Network to deploy on or if you need to use one of the auxiliary templates (bottom of this read.me)

-### 1. Single Environment (You can choose if it's a Development/Production or LifeTime Environmnet)
+### 1. Single Environment (You can choose if it's a Development/Production or LifeTime Environment)

 This template deploys a single OutSystems environment on a virtual machine.